who4/who-s-that-DNS/README.md

-# Who's This DNS! 🕵️‍♂️🌐
+# Who's That DNS! 🕵️‍♂️🌐

-**Who's This DNS!** is a modern, dark-mode desktop utility built with Python and CustomTkinter to scan, verify, and verify public DNS servers.
+**Who's That DNS!** is a modern, dark-mode desktop utility built with Python and CustomTkinter to scan, verify, and verify public DNS servers.

 It doesn't just check if a server is online—it verifies if it actually resolves DNS queries.